lbechberger/MLinPractice/README.md

 The dimensionality reduction method to be applied can be configured with the following optional parameters:
 - `-m` or `--mutual_information`: Select the `k` best features (where `k` is given as argument) with the Mutual Information criterion.
-- `-pca` : Expect a float between 0.0 and 1.0 or 'mlp' to reduce dimensionalty with the Principal Component Analysis.
+- `-pca` : Expects a float between 0.0 and 1.0 or 'mle' to reduce dimensionalty with the Principal Component Analysis.

-Moreover, the script support importing and exporting fitted dimensionality reduction techniques with the following optional arguments:
+Moreover, the script supports importing and exporting fitted dimensionality reduction techniques with the following optional arguments:
 - `-i` or `--import_file`: Load a configured and fitted dimensionality reduction technique from the given pickle file.
 Ignore all parameters that configure the dimensionality reduction technique.
 - `-e` or `--export_file`: Export the configured and fitted dimensionality reduction technique into the given pickle file.